-Exam 2 will be given out on Th.
-Oct.
-23 (Take-home) and will be due after 2 weeks on Th.
-Nov.
-6.
+Exam 2 will be given out on Th., Nov.
+5 (Take-home), and due two weeks later.

-Lowest score on these two exams will automatically be replaced with final exam score, only if final is higher.
-(If not, no replacement will be made.)
-All exams are open-book, open-notes.
+Lowest score of these two exams will automatically be replaced with final exam score, only if final is higher.

-20% Short quizzes or other class assignments.
+20% Short class activities or quizzes, often unannounced.
 These will usually be group assignments.
-You may drop your lowest
+You may drop your lowest score.